 • The monthly record for online purchases as a percentage of total retail sales dollars was 21.2% in December 2024, which was 15.4% higher than the average for that year.

-Line Graph: Annual eCommerce Share of Retail Sales, global and domestic, from 2019 to 2024 with projections to 2028 according to the U.S. Census Bureau, Statista, and eMarketer
+Line Graph: Adjusted (for inflation) Annual eCommerce Sales Growth, global and domestic, from 2020 to 2024 with projections to 2030 according to the International Monetary Fund, U.S. Census Bureau, & Statista

 eCommerce as a share of all retail increases annually, and a larger percentage of consumers are shopping online.